Builder, Subcontractor, Insulation

 Maintain Production Schedules: Installation techniques for high performance building envelopes can be perfected in a training environment rather than out in the field.
 The time and added expense of experimenting with new construction techniques on the job site can be avoided by practicing in advance of implementation or by having a WISE trainer on the job site with your crew.

-achieved through the use of a variety of novel building technologies.
-Participation in the WISE program will expose builders to the latest products and techniques used to meet code, and explore opportunities to reduce costs and optimize performance.
+Evaluate Emerging Technologies and Tradeoffs: High performance walls and attics may be achieved through the use of a variety of novel building technologies.
+The WISE program can expose builders to the latest products and techniques used to meet code, and allow builders to explore opportunities to reduce costs and optimize performance.

 Provide Feedback: By participating in WISE, builders will be able to provide product feedback to manufacturers, improving the quality and performance solutions available on the market.
 This collaboration will help the manufacturers provide improved products, and solutions which better suit the needs of builders.

 Smooth Transition: By being exposed to HPW and HPA practices, builders, subcontractors and insulation installers will be better prepared for meeting code compliance and for future code changes.
 This will help ensure that a builder’s business continues as planned, minimizing delays and revisions during the construction process.